Last Updated on by Karl

 Why are Mashable, Reddit, Quora, Medium, Buzzfeed so popular?
 They can easily boast of maximized content engagement.
 But what else have they done to grow traffic to their websites?

 Such words as viral, buzz, gifs, memes, conversion, and stickiness, became the lingua franca of growing traffic and branding.

-Nowadays, you can find various crowdcultures around such topics as fantasy films (where there can be thousands of sub-branches including Harry Potter, Game of Thrones, Star Wars and the like).
+You can find various crowd culture around such topics as fantasy films (where there can be thousands of sub-branches including Harry Potter, Game of Thrones, Star Wars and the like).
 3D printing, zombies (that is a separate topic that can take more than 10 volumes to write about), etc.

 Social media has expanded these topics.
 With a few easy clicks, you can find the most popular websites that suggest breaking news on everything catchy and alluring for the audience.

 It is not a secret anymore there are 6 STEPPS of making your content contagious according to Jonah Berger.
 They are:

 - Social Currency,

 But do you really think they can become a panacea for every content you write?
 Not likely.
 Some say the STEPPS are very vague and the important information is hidden so that the readers should take notes to make it clear at the end.

 Let’s try to make your content viral and grow your traffic on the pop culture yeast.

 Step 1 – Tap into a Viral Trend